Preview

 The full document is a Blueprint for three books written in parallel for Dr Stephen Rhys Thomas: a business book, a memoir, and an Arthurian novel.
 It was produced from a single extraction session and covers every architectural layer for all three books plus a cross-pollination strategy showing how material flows between them.

 What follows is the shape of the Blueprint, one short excerpt from each book to show the standard of the thinking, and a list of everything the full document contains.
-If you want to see the complete Blueprint as a PDF, request it below.
+The full Blueprint is available to read online.
+Enter your name and email below and you will receive a personal link within twenty-four hours.

 The Vision